hackclub/apex/real-website/src/content/resources/launch.md

 12:30pm - Lunch

-01:00pm - Head back to WPS / Recovery process begins
+01:00pm - Head back to New England Sci-Tech / Recovery process begins

-02:00pm - Attendees arrive back at WPS
+02:00pm - Attendees arrive back at New England Sci-Tech

 03:00pm - Balloons are recovered

-04:00pm - Balloons arrive back at WPS / Begin analyzing results and making presentations
+04:00pm - Balloons arrive back at New England Sci-Tech / Begin analyzing results and making presentations

 06:00pm - Dinner